 Institute of Marine Research in Norway deployed 5 MiniPATs along the cost of Norway during August and September 2020.
 Tagging was performed on-board a specially designed tagging vessel with an aluminium ramp to pull the fish on board.
 All but one individuals were caught from the tagging vessel using rod-and-line and spreader bars as lures.
 One individual was captured by a collaborating recreational fishing boat and was transferred to the tagging vessel.
 The size of the fish was from 244 cm to 266 cm.
+The report is available in Annex 1a, document no. 16.

 Marine Institute (Ireland), in collaboration with Dr. Barbara Block team (Stanford University) deployed 17 PSAT tags (Lotek PSATFLEX) between August and November 2020.
 The tags were deployed in the Celtic Seas area, i.e. off the Donegal coast and off the coast of South-West Cork.
 All fish were captured using angling methods and squid spreader bar lure and were tagged on board.
 All fish caught were larger than 170 cm with the largest being 238cm.
 The average curved fork length for the 27 fish caught was 213 cm.
+The report is available in Annex 1a, document no. 17.